For Information on how to submit a course for Gordon Rule designation, click here.

 - Is organized clearly and logically.

-- Shows knowledge of conventions of standard written English.
+- Shows knowledge of conventions of formal written English.

 - Shows awareness of disciplinary conventions in regard to content, style, form, and delivery method.